 - Participants: Many people want to meet like-minded individuals and clubs, mainstream events and venues are not a good environment for that.

-- Hosts: Some people want to make money creating) and they don’t have a platform to reach people and manage the logistics.
+- Hosts: Some people want to make money creatively and they don’t have a platform to reach people and manage the logistics.

-- Participants: A marketplace to find activities that favour close interaction among like-minded people.
+- Build a marketplace where participants can find activities that favour close interaction among like-minded people.

-- Hosts: A marketplace where anyone can create her/his own activities, find participants for it and generate money in less time, with easy communication and a proper structure to manage the activities.
+- Build a marketplace where anyone can host by creating their own activities, find participants for it and generate money in less time, with easy communication and a proper structure to manage the activities.

 - We will have unique types of events.